LLNL/hiop/README.md

 ### Dependencies

-A complete list of dependencies is maintained at: https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/hiop/package.py
+A complete list of dependencies is maintained [here](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/hiop/package.py).

 For a minimal build, HiOp requires LAPACK and BLAS.
 These dependencies are automatically detected by the build system.
 MPI is optional and by default enabled.
 To disable use cmake option '-DHIOP_USE_MPI=OFF'.